 In this document, all of the mutual funds that we manage, including the Funds, are referred to, collectively, as the "Mackenzie Funds" or, each individually, as a "Mackenzie Fund".
 Not all Mackenzie Funds are offered under this simplified prospectus.
-All Funds, including the Pools, are mutual funds which are subject to National Instrument 81-102 Investment Funds ("NI-81-102").
+All Funds are mutual funds which are subject to National Instrument 81-102 Investment Funds ("NI-81-102").